tenze21/homestay-booking-app-/README.md

 I think I learned a lot by doing this project.
 Most importantly it really solidified my understanding, confidence and ability to work with react.
 I was really amazed to see what was possible with a library like react (before this project I was a little skeptical about using libraries and frameworks in my development process) it really makes implementing complicated features a breeze.
 To top it all I also got a hands on practice to use redux toolkit which was also a greate state management library for react it really made managing complicated states a piece of cake in react although it's initial setup was kind of hard to grasp but with a understanding of redux it becomes much simple.

 ## 8. Acknowledgement.
 I am really greatful to my module tutor Ms.Namgay Dema, her guidance was a crucial part of this project and in doing this project I really learned a lot.
-I would also like to drop some gratitude to ***Facebook(meta)*** for doing such an awesome job with react and opensourcing it means a lot so **"Thankyou meta"**.
+I would also like to drop some gratitude to ***Facebook(meta)*** for doing such an awesome job with react and open sourcing it means a lot so **"Thankyou meta"**.

-                                        Complied By Tenzin Choda, December-2024
+                                        Complied By Tenzin Choda, December-2024.